 No one has demonstrated actually retrieving cryptographic keys using Heartbeat.

 Call of Duty: Black Ops II appears to have been compromised using the now infamous Heartbleed exploit, according to security researchers.
 The Heartbleed security bug is a simple example of memory leakage through an overflow vulnerability in the Heartbeat component of OpenSSL.
-Bits of memory in 64 kilobyte chunks may be extracted …
+Bits of memory in 64 kilobyte chunks may be …

 No one has demonstrated actually retrieving cryptographic keys using Heartbeat.